 - 1. The QML for each of the assurances reviews the data collected to determine compliance issues. - 2.
 The data collected is aggregated for tracking and trending. - 3.
 The QML makes initial recommendations and prioritizes issues for problem solving and corrective measures to the Unit Supervisor. - 4.
 The Unit Supervisor reviews the recommendations and presents the issue to the Division Director. - 5.
-Issues are then placed on the agenda for the Quality Management Meeting and the Quality Council Meeting. - 6.
-At the Quality Management Meeting and the Quality Council Meeting, issues and data are presented to the members. - 7.
+Issues are then placed on the agenda for the Quality Management Meeting. - 6.
+At the Quality Management Meeting, issues and data are presented to the members. - 7.
 Recommendations are made to remediate the issue. - 8.
 The Director of the BQPM makes the decision on which plan will be used to remediate. - 9.
 The appropriate bureau implements the plan with the responsible entity and provides technical assistance to implement the plan. - 10.
 The QML insures that the plan was successful by reviewing the compliance data following implementation of the plan. - 11.
-The QML reports on the remediation of the issue at Quality Management Meetings.
+The QML reports on the success of prior remediation activities at Quality Management Meetings.

-This process outlines the OLTL QIS.
-The QIS is reviewed at each Quality Management meeting (quarterly) to insure the QIS is working and on target.
+This above process outlines the OLTL QIS.
+The QIS is reviewed at each Quality Management meeting (monthly) to insure the QIS is working and on target.